Verification planning

 Step by step

-The flow runs six skills in a fixed order.
+The flow runs six upstream skills in a fixed order.

 01